 Why You Should Trust Us

-Testing took place over a period of weeks in the spring, and was conducted at all times of the day, both pre- and post-runs.
-We used these roller sticks first thing upon waking to loosen up the body, before running to help warm-up muscles and connective tissues, immediately after runs to aid with recovery and flushing out accumulated waste products, and later in the evenings to relieve sore and tight muscles.
-Other athletes, including professional runners, climbers, and yogis were recruited to aid in testing and offer their opinions.
-We also conducted side-by-side tests, comparing each product one after the other, and graded them on four critical metrics for performance: texture on skin, friction over clothing, the ability to apply targeted pressure, and rolling smoothness.
-Rest assured that the opinions and recommendations offered in this review are the qualified advice of trusted experts.
+To get started with this review, we dove head-on into the market of self-massage tools, researching the best muscle roller sticks out there.
+We then whittled down our selection to nine products, which we purchased at full price from the same retailers you would.
+Testing took place over a period of weeks in the spring and was conducted at all times of the day, both pre- and post-runs.
+We used these roller sticks first thing upon waking to loosen up the body, before running to help warm up muscles and connective tissues, immediately after runs to aid with recovery and flushing out accumulated waste products, and later in the evenings to relieve sore and tight muscles.
+Other athletes, including professional runners, climbers, and yogis, were recruited to aid in testing and offer their opinions.
+We also conducted side-by-side tests, comparing each product one after the other, and graded them on four critical metrics of performance: texture on the skin, friction over clothing, the ability to apply targeted pressure, and rolling smoothness.
+Rest assured that the opinions and recommendations offered in this review are qualified advice from trusted experts.

 Analysis and Test Results

 We intensively tested each product and graded them based upon four critical metrics for their performance.
 The performance in each is discussed below.